 This is perhaps the most important part of the lead nurturing process.
 Be aware of the differences between your leads.
-They come from different sources, land on different pages, have different interests and social status.
+They come from different sources, land on different pages, and have different interests and social statuses.

 There are no golden rules here.
 Most of it is very similar to how you would profile a customer in a brick-and-mortar business – the key is understanding your audience.
 There are a few characteristics specific to online customers, though:

 Now that you understand and have prepared a lead segmentation strategy, what’s next?

 Personalised content is as easy as including the lead’s name in the email and sending it from an actual employee instead of using “no-reply” as the sender.
 These little things go a long way.